Smart Home Cloud Servers

 Smart Home Cloud Servers: The Good and The Bad

-Many Smart home systems rely on remote servers to function.
-Typically the cloud server are operated by smart device makers to handle your home automation tasks.
-From device pairing, firmware updates to routines, data storage and analytics, these servers are the backbone of your smart home.
-When you use you smart home app it travels to the cloud, which processes it and sends instructions to your devices.
+Many Smart home systems rely on remote cloud servers to work.
+Typically the cloud servers are operated by smart device manufacturers.
+From device pairing, firmware updates to automations, data storage and analytics, these servers are the backbone of your smart home.
+When you use your smart home app it travels to the cloud, which processes it and sends instructions back to your smart devices and updates the app.
+Below are the some of the good things about cloud server and some of the not so good.

 • Easy setup: Plug and play configuration with automatic device discovery and updates.
 Generally very easy to use.